cyberark/conjur/apidocs/src/secrets.md

 ### Retrieve a secret [GET]

-Fetches the value of a secret from the specified variable.
+Fetches the value of a secret from the specified Variable.
 The latest version will be retrieved unless the version parameter is specified.
 The twenty most recent secret versions are retained.

 The secret data is returned in the response body.